knulli-cfw/knulli.org/docs/systems/portmaster.md

 The [Games](https://portmaster.games/games.html) section of the PortMaster website will provide you with instructions which files you will need and where to put them.
 Additionally, you might find a `readme` file in the folder where the port is stored.
 Depending on the game, you might need a specific version to be compatible with the port.
 You will often find compatible versions of the games on [GOG](https://gog.com) or [Steam](https://store.steampowered.com), however, you should read the instructions of the respective port carefully before buying the game to be sure that you found the right version of it.

-After you added all the required files, the game should be run.
+After you added all the required files, the game should be ready to run.
 Simply go to the *Ports* category, find the game, and launch it!

+!!! info "During first launch, some ports will take some time to compress and/or compile and/or repackage files from the original game.
+Depending on the game, this may take several minutes, sometimes even longer.
+Do not panic if the first launch takes some time.
+Do not panic if you see a lot of command-line messages.
+Some games may even require several attempts to prepare all the necessary assets for playing the game on your handheld.
+Be patient."

 If the game does not show up, press ++"Start"++ and pick *Game settings* and *Update gamelists* to restart EmulationStation and detect new games.
 If that did not help, launch *PortMaster*, find the game in the *Manage Ports* section and reinstall it.